horan-geeker/fabric-on-helm/README.md

 ## attention

-* make sure orderer startup after kafka cluster, if not delete orderer pod and it will auto restart pod, the orderer log will show `Start phase completed successfully` if start success
+* make sure orderer startup after kafka cluster, if not delete orderer pod and it will auto restart. the orderer log will show `Start phase completed successfully` if start success

 ## other